Did you mean Citric Acid or Ascorbic Acid (Vitamin C)?

 Citric acid is an anti-oxidant – one of its functions is to remove toxic material from the body.

-Oxidation is a process that could lead to damage of a body’s cells.
+Oxidation is a process that could lead to damage to a body’s cells.

 Oxidation produces ‘free radicals’, which are chemicals that cause cell damage.